vilia-fr/twx-unit/README.md

 ThingWorx doesn't allow to hide exceptions, always appending them to the Script log no matter what, therefore you will find errors in `ScriptLog` for every failed assert.

-**TODO:** Validate it for 8.5.
+**TODO:** Validate it for 9.x.

 ## Building and extending TwxUnit

 TwxUnit is built using Maven.
+It relies on the ThingWorx Extension SDK installed in a local Maven repository.

+The building preparation process is therefore a bit involved due to the fact that ThingWorx Extension SDK is not available in public Maven repositories.
+Luckily you need to configure it only once.

+1. Download ThingWorx Extension SDK 9.0.
+The version is important.
+2. Unzip it into `extension/ext-sdk` directory.
+3. Extract `thingworx-platform-common-xxx.jar` file from your ThingWorx installation and copy it into the same `extension/ext-sdk` directory.
+The specific version is not important here, you can take the file from ThingWorx 9.0 or 9.3, for example.
+This step is not recommended by official extension guide(s), but is required to access `ThingWorxEntityManager` facility, not exposed via the SDK.
+4. Go to `extensions` directory and execute `./init-maven-repo.sh` bash script.
+You can use Git Bash for that.
+This script will create a new local Maven repo in `extension/lib` directory add will all all JAR files from `ext-sdk` to this repo.

+Once the last step executes successfully, you can check that you have a `lib/twx` directory, which contains a bunch of subdirectories whose names corrspond to the individual SDK files.

-It relies on twx-maven to load ThingWorx Extension SDK to the local Maven repository.
-Once you installed the SDK, building TwxUnit is trivial -- just execute `mvn package`.
+Once you "installed" the SDK in a local Maven repo, building TwxUnit is trivial -- just execute `mvn package`.
+You will find the zipped extension package in the `target` directory.

 Pull requests are welcome!

-**TODO:** Link to twx-maven repo.

 ## Testing TwxUnit